MiliAxe/cesa-share-keyb-talk/README.md

 ### Credits note

-These slides are originally form [Mattia Dal Ben](https://github.com/mattdibi).
+These slides are originally from [Mattia Dal Ben](https://github.com/mattdibi).
 All the credits go to him.
 I modified the slides slightly to suit my needs.

 ### Description